themesberg/flowbite/content/components/carousel.md

 ### Methods

-Use the following methods on the Dismiss object to programatically manipulate the behaviour.
+Use the following methods on the Carousel object to programatically manipulate the behaviour.

 <div class="overflow-x-auto relative my-10 shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">